 Each client uses a particular character set during a session to transmit user data.
 The client character set maps each character in the client to an equivalent character in the server set.

-Vantage translates data strings received from a client into the server, or internal, character set for storage and processing, and translates it back to the client character set when exporting response data to the client.
+Teradata Database translates data strings received from a client into the server, or internal, character set for storage and processing, and translates it back to the client character set when exporting response data to the client.
 This translation allows clients using different character sets to access and modify the same stored data.

-Vantage offers many predefined client character sets (along with the codes for the appropriate collation sequences).
+Teradata Database offers many predefined client character sets (along with the codes for the appropriate collation sequences).
 However, you can also define and install your own character set translations and collations on the server and flag those currently desired as available for use.
 You can assign an active character set as the default for a client and also activate up to a maximum of 16 client character sets.

 Viewing the Status of Client Character Sets